techidaily/site-games-able/source/_posts/mastering-nyts-strands-an-expert-tutorial-for-word-games-enthusiasts.md

 * To complete each Strands puzzle, tap letters to form words that match the theme of the day.
 * Tips for success include considering the clues carefully, starting in the corners, and obtaining hints if needed.

- Since[Wordle became a global phenomenon](https://www.makeuseof.com/what-is-wordle/) , word games have been very much in fashion.
+ Since [Wordle became a global phenomenon](https://www.makeuseof.com/what-is-wordle/) , word games have been very much in fashion.
 The latest to hit the web is Strands, a new daily puzzle game from the New York Times.
 It's a word search game with a difference, and you'll likely find it surprisingly addicting given its simplicity.

 ## What Is the Strands Game by the New York Times?